 Creating meaningful and functional spaces

-‘We usually go into uncared for and wasted spaced and beautify it to uplift both public and accessible land.
+‘We usually go into wasted, neglected spaces and beautify them to uplift both public and accessible land.
 We had a great time gardening in Kanana.
 It’s important to touch base with communities, especially those that are trying to do something.
 The reaction we get from the people is always rewarding.
 It’s all about contributing to a better environment for all and learning from one another,’ she said.

 By Sonia Koopman